-$$BC{crop} = \sum{c=1}^{c=n} (A{c,n} \times YF{c,n}) \times IYF{c,n} \times EQF{c,n}$$ (3)
+$$BC{crop} = \sum{t}^{n} \{ (A \times YF) \times IYF \times EQF \}$$ (3)

-Where, for any grain crop c, in a given year n, A represents the bioproductive land area available at the country level, and YF, IYF and EQF are the country-specific yield factor, the world-average inter-temporal yield factor, and the equivalence factor for grain crops respectively.
+Where, for any grain crop n, in a given year t, A represents the bioproductive land area available at the country level, and YF, IYF and EQF are the country-specific yield factor, the world-average inter-temporal yield factor, and the equivalence factor for grain crops respectively.
 BC reveals whether existing natural capital is sufficient to support the current consumption and production pattern (Wackernagel et al. 2004).
 The EQF represents the productivity-based scaling factor that converts a specific land type (such as cropland or forest) into a universal unit of biologically productive area.
 Whereas the YF refers to the productivity coefficient for different land types in proportion to the world average.
-This is specific for each country and each year.
+This productivity coefficient is specific to each country and each year.